NEWS AND EVENTS

 LUMCON researchers receive $2.1M grant

-Dr. Brian Roberts, associate professor and associate director of Louisiana Universities Marine Consortium (LUMCON), and Dr. Nancy Rabalais, Distinguished Research Professor at LUMCON and Shell Oil Endowed Chair in Wetland Sciences at Louisiana State University (LSU), are Co-Principal Investigators on a team recently awarded $2,057,684 to study marsh restoration in Louisiana.
+Dr. Brian Roberts, Associate Professor and Associate Director of Science at LUMCON, and Dr. Nancy Rabalais, Distinguished Research Professor at LUMCON and Shell Oil Endowed Chair in Wetland Sciences at Louisiana State University (LSU), are Co-Principal Investigators on a team recently awarded $2,057,684 to study marsh restoration in Louisiana.
 This project will provide new information describing how restored marshes function.
 Researchers will work with an advisory panel of resource managers from local, state, and federal agencies to use their results to inform current and future resource conservation.